Skip navigation

 Canavan disease

-Canavan disease is an inherited condition that affects the breakdown and use (metabolism) of aspartic acid.
+Canavan disease is a condition that affects how the body breaks down and uses aspartic acid.

 Causes

-Canavan disease is inherited as an autosomal recessive trait.
-It is more common among Ashkenazi Jews than in the general population.
+Canavan disease is passed down (inherited) through families.
+It is more common among the Ashkenazi Jewish population than in the general population.

-The lack of the enzyme, aspartoacylase, leads to a buildup of material called N-acetylaspartic acid in the brain.
-This causes the white matter of the brain to break down (deteriorate).
+The lack of the enzyme aspartoacylase leads to a buildup of material called N-acetylaspartic acid in the brain.
+This causes the white matter of the brain to break down.

 Symptoms

-Symptoms usually begin in the first year of life.
-Parents tend to notice when a child is not reaching certain developmental milestones, including head control.
+Symptoms often begin in the first year of life.
+Parents tend to notice it when their child is not reaching certain developmental milestones, including head control.

 Symptoms include: